sadab-halim/Kafka/08 - Kafka Internals.md

     * **State Materialization:** A service (or a Kafka Streams KTable) consumes the compacted `inventory-events` topic.
 Because the topic is compacted by `item_id`, this service can build a complete, up-to-date view of the current stock level for every single item.
 This is the materialized view of the inventory state.
     * **Consumers:** Any service that needs to check the current stock level (e.g., the e-commerce storefront) will query this materialized view service, NOT the raw Kafka log.
 These consumers must be configured with `isolation.level=read_committed` to avoid seeing inventory changes from a transaction that might later be aborted.
 * **Key Trade-offs Discussed:** We are trading raw performance for extreme consistency and auditability.
 EOS adds latency but eliminates financial inconsistencies.
 Log compaction adds broker overhead but provides an incredibly powerful "database-in-a-log" pattern.
 This design ensures that we have a full, ordered history of every inventory change, which is invaluable for auditing and debugging.

-You now possess the knowledge and the framework to confidently tackle any Kafka internals interview.
-Congratulations on completing this deep dive.
-Go forward and build great systems.